This product kills SARS-CoV-2 and Candida auris

 - 2 minutes

-- 30 microorganisms, including 6 multi-drug resistant organisms (MDROs)
+- 32 microorganisms, including Candida auris and 6 multi-drug resistant organisms (MDROs)

 - Quaternary ammonium and isopropyl alcohol (IPA)